mathildamostrm/iot_plant_project/README.md

 # Putting everything together

 # Platform
+The data is presented in Ubidots, I choosed this alternitiv since I like the features it provides and that it's free for educational use.

 # The code

 boot.py is used first to initialise the connection to the LoPy4 and the wifi.

 main.py is where I read the data from the sensors and send the data to Ubidots.

 # Transmitting the data / connectivity